Reference#

 • path (str or Path, optional) – The location path.

-• erase (bool) – Should existing file be erased if it exists?
+• overwrite (bool, default=False) – Should existing file be erased if it exists?

-• compress (bool) – Should gzip compression be used?
+• compress (bool, default=True) – Should gzip compression be used?

 Examples